bifromqio/bifromq/README.md

 ./standalone.sh stop
 ```

-The configuration file named 'standalone.yml' is located in conf directory.
+The configuration file, 'standalone.yml', is located in the conf directory.
 Many of the settings are self-described via
 name.
 By default, the standalone server will save persistent data in `data` directory.

 ### Standard Cluster(Will be available publicly soon)

-The standard cluster deployment mode is suitable for the small or middle sized production environment that requires
+The standard cluster deployment mode is suitable for small to medium-sized production environments that require
 reliability and scalability.
-It's composed of several full functional nodes working together as a logical mqtt broker
+It comprises several fully functional nodes working together as a logical MQTT broker
-instance and achieving high availability.
+instance, ensuring high availability.
 You can also scale up the concurrent mqtt connection workload by adding more
-nodes,
-while some types of messaging related workload are not horizontal scalable in this mode.
+nodes, while some types of messaging related workload are not horizontal scalable in this mode.

 ## Independent Workload Cluster

-The Independent Workload Cluster deployment mode is suitable for building large scale multi-tenant serverless cluster.
+The Independent Workload Cluster deployment mode is designed for building large-scale, multi-tenant serverless clusters.
-In this mode, the cluster is composed of several specialized sub-clusters, each sub-cluster itself is focusing on a
+In this mode, the cluster consists of several specialized sub-clusters, each focusing on a particular 'independent type'
-particular 'independent type' of workload, and they work together coherently to form a logical mqtt broker instance.
+of workload.
+These sub-clusters work together coherently to form a logical MQTT broker instance.
+This is the most
-It is the most complex deployment mode and requires additional NON open-sourced building blocks.
-Feel free to
+complex deployment mode and requires additional non-open-sourced building blocks.
+Feel free to contact us for commercial
-contact us for commercial support.
+support.

 ## Discussion